Parties to war in Ethiopia's Tigray region agree to stop fighting | Law-Order

 Parties to war in Ethiopia's Tigray region agree to stop fighting

-"The two parties in the Ethiopian conflict have formally agreed to the cessation of hostilities as well as to systematic, orderly, smooth and coordinated disarmament," said Olusegun Obasanjo, head of the African Union mediation team, at a ceremony.
-Obasanjo, a former Nigerian president, said the agreement also included "restoration of law and order, restoration of services, unhindered access to humanitarian supplies, protection of civilians, especially women, children and other vulnerable groups".
+"The two parties in the Ethiopian conflict have formally agreed to the cessation of hostilities as well as to systematic, orderly, smooth and coordinated disarmament," said Olusegun Obasanjo, head of the AU mediation team, at a ceremony.
+Obasanjo, a former Nigerian president, said the agreement also included "restoration of law and order, restoration of services, unhindered access to humanitarian supplies, protection of civilians".

 An agreement had not been expected so soon.
-Earlier on Wednesday, the African Union had invited media to what it described as a briefing by Obasanjo.
+Earlier on Wednesday, the AU had invited media to what it described as a briefing by Obasanjo.
 It was only when the event began, about three hours behind schedule, that it became clear a truce was about to be signed.
 "This moment is not the end of the peace process.
-Implementation of the peace agreement signed today is critical for its success," said Obasanjo, adding that this would be supervised and monitored by a high-level African Union panel.
+Implementation of the peace agreement signed today is critical for its success," said Obasanjo, adding that this would be supervised and monitored by a high-level AU panel.

 He praised the process as an African solution to an African problem.
 Ethiopian government representative Redwan Hussien, who is Prime Minister Abiy Ahmed's National Security Adviser, said all parties should be true to the letter and spirit of the agreement.

 In response, Tigray delegate Getachew Reda, a spokesman for the regional authorities, spoke of the wide scale death and destruction in the region and said it was his hope and expectation that both parties would honour their commitments.
+U.N.
+Secretary-General Antonio Guterres welcomed the truce, according to U.N. spokesman Stephane Dujarric.

+"It is very much a welcome first step, which we hope can start to bring some solace to the millions of Ethiopian civilians that have really suffered during this conflict," Dujarric told reporters.
 BLOCKADE

 Troops from Eritrea, a separate country which borders Tigray, as well as forces from other Ethiopian regions, have taken part in the conflict on the side of the Ethiopian army.
 Neither Eritrea nor the regional forces participated in the talks in South Africa and there was no mention at Wednesday's ceremony of whether they would abide by the truce.